Shamontiel's Bookshelf & Author Interviews

 Picoult, Jodi "Leaving Time"

-Picoult, Jodi "Nineteen Minutes"
+Picoult, Jodi "Nineteen Minutes review" or "Nineteen Minutes"

 Picoult, Jodi "Salem Falls"